 - To provide clear guidance on sexual confidence, relationship goals and keeping this whole thing in perspective.

 - To support men and their partners in fully embracing their sexual selves.

 Who is behind the project?

-Six reasons why I started the project:
+Four reasons why I started the project:

-1) Through my therapy work with clients, and my own personal experience, I know that sexual performance is a big deal.
+1) Through my work with clients, and my own personal experience, I know that sexual performance is a big deal.
 Whether we’re aware of it or not, much of our self-confidence and identity is rooted in how we perceive ourselves as sexual beings.

-6) Why not be your best sexual self?
+4) Why not be your best sexual self?
 It’s nothing to be embarrassed about.
 Sexual confidence is an acquired skill just like anything else, and we’re all capable of mastering it.

 If I can motivate you to follow the steps and experience this for yourself, then all my effort studying hip-thrusting dynamics and seminal expulsion will have been truly worthwhile.